OCISRAEL/OCIFundamentals-lab01/SSH/linux.md

-# Connect to instance from a Linux machine
+# Connecting to a Linux Instance from a MacOS or Linux System

 ### In this approach, we will connect to a Linux instance using SSH and the public IP address that is provided by OCI to connect directly to the instance using the Linux (macOS) terminal.